strogiyotec/mmf/README.md

 # rmf
 Rename multiple files using your $EDITOR.
 Written in Java compiled by native-image.

+## Install
+1. Install executable from latest [release](https://github.com/strogiyotec/rmf/releases)
+2. Put executable into `/usr/local/bin' directory to access it from everywhere

 # Example

 This is how it works.